Opting - Out

 DO STATUS FIRST NATIONS STUDENTS NEED TO OPT-OUT?

 No, First Nations students can absolutely participate in the health and dental service.
 While those who are status First Nations do receive extended health and dental coverage from the federal government, students have reported that this coverage compares poorly to comprehensive plans.
 Though sponsoring Nations might not provide financial support for the costs of the Students’ Union health and dental plan, First Nations students are certainly not required to opt-out.
-Keep in mind students can only be re-added to the plan if they lose their coverage.

 YOUR OPT-OUT MUST BE RECEIVED BY THE DEADLINE TO BE SUCCESSFUL